 In addition to elevator solutions, we also offer escalators and moving walkways.
-With a range of finishes and aesthetics, Otis escalators integrate easily with building designs.
+With a range of finishes and aesthetics, Otis escalators integrate easily with any building designs. design.
 Our smart design and features enhance sustainability and passenger safety, such as sensor-equipped escalators and moving walkways that efficiently run only when passengers approach, or operate at reduced speeds to conserve energy when there are no riders.